boredazfcuk/docker-icloudpd/README.md

 telegram_chat_id: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot

-host_ip_address: If the notification_type is set to 'Webhook' then this is the IP address of the Webhook host's IP address
+webhook_server: If the notification_type is set to 'Webhook' then this is the name of the server to connect to when sending webhook notifications

+webhook_port: If the notification_type is set to 'Webhook' then this is the port number to use when connecting to the webhook server.
+If this is not set, it will default to 8123

 webhook_id: If the notification_type is set to 'Webhook' then this is the Webhook ID to use